 SVM is an algorithm that classifies data using a hyperplane, making sure that the distance between the hyperplane and support vectors is maximum.

-e) K Nearest Neighbours
+e) K Nearest Neighbors

 KNN algorithm uses a bunch of data points segregated into classes to predict the class of a new sample data point.
 It is called “lazy learning algorithm” as it is relatively short as compared to other algorithms.